 As this is one of the most remote lodges in the Amazon Rainforest, you will travel up the Tambopata River and deep into the reserve where the wildlife is at carrying capacity.
-This means you will be maximizing your opportunities for wildlife experiences, including occasional sightings of jaguar sunning themselves on the river bank.
+This means you will maximize your opportunities for wildlife experiences, including occasional sightings of jaguar sunning themselves on the river bank.

 Heath River Wildlife Center

-Located at the border of the Tambopata National Reserve and the Bahuaja-Sonene National Park, the Heath River Wildlife Center is the only lodge on the highly diverse Heath River deep within the Amazon Rainforest.
+Located at the border of the Tambopata National Reserve and the Bahuaja-Sonene National Park, Heath River Wildlife Center is the only lodge on the highly diverse Heath River deep within the Amazon Rainforest.

-Here you will enjoy one of the Amazon’s largest clay licks to see hundreds of brightly colored macaw parrots, which you will observe from a floating hide to get a little closer than other lodges.
+Here, you will enjoy one of the Amazon’s largest clay licks to see hundreds of brightly colored macaw parrots, which you will observe from a floating hide to get a little closer than other lodges.
 In addition to the macaw clay lick, you will also experience a clay lick frequently visited by tapir, South America’s largest land mammal.

 The Heath River macaw clay lick is located just 30m (100ft) from the hide providing a base for some fantastic photographs of this incredible wildlife spectacle.
 Visitors to the Heath River have seen up to 260 different macaws visiting the lick at one time.